pufe/little-lispr/README.md

 You know, the usual, fork and create Pull Request.

 ### License
-GPL 3.0
+GNU GPL v3

 ...

-I think it means that I do not provide any warranty, and you can copy and distribute freely.
+I think it means that I do not provide any warranty, and you can copy and distribute it freely.